adityakr03/finance-manager/README.md

 # Finance Manager: Your Personal Finance Tracking Tool

-Finance Manager is a lightweight, privacy-focused application designed to help you manage your finances effortlessly.
+Finance Manager is a lightweight, responsive, privacy-focused application designed to help you manage your finances effortlessly.
 With a focus on user data security and privacy, this project encrypts all data stored locally, ensuring complete control over your sensitive financial information.

 ## Features